chineduekwunife/apache-pulsar/integration/README.md

 ### Running the Apache Pulsar - Apache Spark Streaming Demo

-Aim is to attach a pipe to Pulsar's topic(s) (streaming-topic in this example) so that any data sent to the topic(s) can be processed in realtime by Spark.
+Aim is to attach pipe(s) to Pulsar's topic(s) (streaming-topic in this example) so that any data sent to the topic(s) can be processed in realtime by Spark.

 - **Step 1**.
 Stop any running docker containers
 ```